 |Impact||The expected impact of the proposed TA will be: Education sector development efforts in ADB DMCs substantially increased.|

 |Description of Outcome||The outcome will be: Knowledge of and capacity to apply innovative and good practices in improving learning and labor market outcomes enhanced.|

 |Progress Toward Outcome||Additional financing from Republic of Korea e-Asia and Knowledge Partnership Fund was approved in 2018.|

 |Description of Project Outputs||

-Strategic education TAs, pilot projects, and knowledge sharing efforts supported
+Output 2 - Strategic education TA, pilot projects, and knowledge-sharing efforts supported

 |Status of Implementation Progress (Outputs, Activities, and Issues)||Output 2: Resource persons are regularly engaged for knowledge sharing activities.
 With additional funding from EAKPF, additional activities will strengthen ADB's assistance to good quality education and quality labor market policies in selected DMCs through best practices from advanced countries.
 Output 3: The Education Sector Group finalized an agreement with Peking University in 2018.
 Output 4: A workshop on University-Industry Linkages was held in December 2018 in PRC under the knowledge partnership with Peking University.
 Preparations are underway for a Symposium on STEM Education to be held in May, and the flagship event 8th International Skills Forum to be held in August.|